coq/coq/doc/sphinx/addendum/type-classes.rst

 .. flag:: Refine Instance Mode

-   This option allows to switch the behavior of instance declarations made through the Instance command.
+   This flag allows to switch the behavior of instance declarations made through the Instance command.

    + When it is on (the default), instances that have unsolved holes in